sankadevadutt/Covid-Dashboard/README.md

 ## Usage
 After starting the app, navigate to `http://127.0.0.1:8050/` in your web browser to access the dashboard.
 Select your state and district to view the availability of healthcare resources in your area.

-## Contributing
-Contributions to enhance the functionality or efficiency of the dashboard are welcome.
-Please fork the repository and submit a pull request for review.

 ## Acknowledgments
 Our heartfelt thanks to the faculty of Amrita School of Engineering, Bangalore, and all those who supported us throughout this project.